-Groups, Clubs and Organizations will get their pictures taken on Monday in the Auditorium.
-If you have a new group, club or organization, please let Mrs. Smith know, so that she can add them to the picture
+Groups, Clubs and Groups, Clubs and Groups, Clubs and Organizations will Organizations will Organizations will get their pictures get their pictures get their pictures taken on Monday taken on Monday taken on Monday in the Auditorium. in the Auditorium. in the Auditorium.
+If you have a new If you have a new If you have a new group, club or group, club or group, club or organization, organization, organization, please let Mrs. please let Mrs. please let Mrs. Smith know, so Smith know, so Smith know, so that she can add that she can add that she can add them to the picture them to the picture them to the picture

-Figure 53.
+Figure 54.
 Example of Display with Type Messages 3 Columns

 If Check-In Enabled is set to Yes, the check-in status of the relevant stations will be displayed on GA10PV devices during active Check-In processes.
-For details, see "Managing Check-In Status" on page 498.
+For details, see "Managing Check-In Status" on page 510.